West Bloomfield School District

-West Bloomfield School District is located in the township of West Bloomfield, Michigan.
-It was formed in 1949 and covers approximately sixteen square miles.
-It serves portions of West Bloomfield, all of Keego Harbor, about 99% of Orchard Lake Village and about 10% of Sylvan Lake.
+The West Bloomfield School District is a public school district in Metro Detroit in the U.S. state of Michigan, serving portions of West Bloomfield and Sylvan Lake, all of Keego Harbor, and most of Orchard Lake Village.

 History

 Settled in the early days of the 19th century, the district was originally a farming community.
 Late in the 19th and early in the 20th century, it became a popular lake resort area, accessible from Detroit by interurban railway.
 In the natural course of suburbanization, it became a highly desirable suburban bedroom community and today is a well developed and maintained area of single family homes and some up-scale condominiums and apartments.

+As a sprawling 19th Century farming community, there were several small school districts that operated one-room schoolhouses.
+By 1926, the Scotch district had a brick school building, as well as the Keego Harbor District.
+Voters in the Green, Hosner, Keego Harbor and Scotch districts chose to merge districts on May 31, 1949, forming the present-day district.